 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you. امعطامهما Landlord Places For People 305 Grays Inn Rd, London WC1X 8QR Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
+Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away.
+Landlord Places for People Homes LTD 344-354 Grays Inn Road London WC1X 8BP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You can keep pets at the home with the landlord's permission.
+Pets You can keep pets at the home but you must obtain permission from the landlord as per the lease.